arduino/library-registry/FAQ.md

 ### Why aren't releases of my library being picked up by Library Manager?

-The Library Manager indexer job will not pick up releases which don't have a unique `version` value in library.properties.
-Remember to always update the `version` value in your library.properties _before_ creating the tag or release.
+The Library Manager indexer job will reject any releases which aren't compliant with all [the requirements](#update-requirements).

-Make sure your library meets all the requirements listed [here](#how-is-the-library-list-generated).

-Changing the `name` value in your library.properties from the one it had at the time when the library was added to the Library Manager index will cause releases to be ignored.
-You need to request a name change, as explained [here](#how-can-i-change-my-librarys-name).

 ### How can I change my library's name?